 There are two other transfer partners I would typically consider for speculative transfers, but don’t plan on using right now:

 - While I would also transfer some Amex points to British Airways Executive Club for short haul redemptions, I still have several hundred thousand Avios, so don’t have a need to do that right now

-- While I’m tempted to transfer to Virgin Atlantic Flying Club for redemptions on All Nippon Airways, it’s anyone’s guess when we can once again travel to Japan, so that’s too niche for me to make a speculative transfer, especially with the potential for a devaluation
+- While I’m tempted to transfer to Virgin Atlantic Flying Club for redemptions on All Nippon Airways, I don’t have any immediate plans to travel to Japan, so that’s a bit too niche for me to take advantage of

 In general I’d only recommend making a speculative transfer if you think you’ll be able to book travel within six months or so (though it depends on your exact situation).